Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 Due to the nature of the society I have identified three different types of users who would be accessing the website each with their own user story:

 - The General Public : Anyone browsing the internet, or looking for magic content/information
-- Assoiciate Member : Someone with a keen inerest in or performs magic,
+- Member : Someone with a keen inerest in or performs magic,
 - Admin Member : A member of the society who is in charge of updating calender and events

 #### General public